 We are subject to potential lawsuits under the FCA and comparable state laws alleging submission of fraudulent claims for services to any healthcare program (such as Medicare or Medicaid) or other payor.
 Under the qui tam or "whistleblower" provisions of the FCA, a private individual with knowledge of fraud or potential fraud may bring a claim on behalf of the federal government and receive a percentage of the federal government's recovery.
 Due to these whistleblower incentives, qui tam lawsuits have become more frequent.
-For example, and despite the decision of the DOJ to decline to participate in litigation based on the subject matter of its CID issued on May 31, 2018, the involved qui tam relator has moved forward with the lawsuit and is pursuing claims that we allegedly violated the FCA and/or the AKS.
-We are vigorously defending this lawsuit, but the costs of defense may be significant given the nature of the allegations and the date range contemplated by the complaint.
+For example, despite the decision of the DOJ to decline to participate in litigation based on the subject matter of its previously issued CID, the involved qui tam relator moved forward with the complaint in December 2020.
+Refer to Item 3.
+Legal Proceedings for additional information on this case.